Königsberg State and University Library: 19th century

 In 1810 during the era of Prussian reforms, several of the city's collections, including the Castle Library, University Library, Public Library, and Keyserling Library, moved to the Königshaus, a royal palace built for King Frederick William I in 1731 in Neue Sorge.
 The Castle Library thus became the Royal Library (Königliche Bibliothek) on 21 February 1810 and was administered by a university curatorship.
 The royal and university libraries were united as the Royal and University Library (Königliche- und Universitätsbibliothek) in 1827.
 The Keyserling Library moved to Rautenberg in 1821, while the Public Library moved to Kneiphof in 1875.

 The library counted amongst its donations the personal collection of Johann Friedrich Herbart (1776–1841).
-In 1858 the bibliophile Friedrich August Gotthold (lived 1839–80), director of the Collegium Fridericianum, donated his personal collection of 36,000 volumes to the library.
+In 1858 the bibliophile Friedrich August Gotthold (1839–1880), director of the Collegium Fridericianum, donated his personal collection of 36,000 volumes to the library.
 Gotthold's collection included belles-lettres, classical philology, pedagogy, history, geography, and music since the Renaissance.
 In 1860 it received the collection of its chief librarian, Christian August Lobeck (1781–1860).

 In 1890 the Royal and University Library counted 263,636 volumes.
-Collections and Nachlässe acquired around the turn of the century included Friedrich Zanders (1811–94), Gustav Hirschfeld (1847–95), Jakob Caro (1835–1904), and August Hagen (1834–1910).
-The Nachlass of the philosopher Johann Georg Hamann (1730–88), the Magus of the North, was added in 1905.
+Collections and Nachlässe acquired around the turn of the century included Friedrich Zanders (1811–1894), Gustav Hirschfeld (1847–1895), Jakob Caro (1835–1904), and August Hagen (1834–1910).
+The Nachlass of the philosopher Johann Georg Hamann (1730–1788), the Magus of the North, was added in 1905.